This week's question comes from Nina:

 This will give you the primary emotional experience the dream is venting or integrating.
-Your emotion in the dream is unique to you as people can feel differently about bears, snakes, falling, etc.
+The emotions you feel in the dream are unique to you as people can feel differently about bears, snakes, spiders, falling, etc.

-The emotion in the dream is how YOU specifically feel about that particular thing.
+The emotion in the dream is how YOU specifically feel about that particular thing or event.
 You may love roller coasters, whereas they might terrify your best friend.
-When you’re looking to analyze a dream you want to make it personal to you because it’s your subconscious creating the symbol and/or metaphor.
+When you’re looking to analyze a dream, you want to make it personal to you because it’s your subconscious creating the symbol and/or metaphor.

-Another important aspect of a Venting Dream is called the timing cue.
+The next step to analyze a Venting Dream is to identify what is called the “Timing Cue.”
 This gives you information about when in the past this emotional pattern began.
-Using our previous example of being at work and having a bear wander in, let’s add in that you were with your high school friends in your current office.
+Using the previous example of being at work and having a bear wander in, what if you were with your high school friends in your current office.
 The presence of your old friends reveals the root of when the emotional pattern began.
 The question you want to ask yourself is: How is this pattern relevant in your current circumstances?

 Because you keep having the dream, this means that you are not getting the message.
-Dreams repeat because we are unsuccessful at releasing the issue or integrating it into our new experience.
+Dreams repeat because you are unsuccessful at releasing the issue or integrating it into your new experience.

-Dreaming about your ex (who was verbally abusive and a narcissist) while you are happy with your current boyfriend simply means you are at a new place in your life and ready to release all the trauma of that past relationship.
+Dreaming about your ex (who was verbally abusive and a narcissist) while you are happy with your current boyfriend can be an indication that you are at a new place in your life and ready to release all the trauma of that past relationship.

 It makes sense that you are waking up feeling out of sorts.
-As you are happy in your current relationship we suggest you let your mind release your abusive ex.
-The next time you wake up having had this dream (or similar) about him you can know that you’ve hit the “trash” button in your mind.
+As you are happy in your current relationship, you can let your mind release your abusive ex.
+The next time you wake up having had this dream (or similar) about him you can know that you’ve hit the “empty trash” button in your mind.
 Let him go!
 Let your mind catch up to your evolution in this new relationship.